Class Descriptions 2020-2021

 Registration is open throughout the year, so it is never to late to come dance with us.

 Learning ballet is an incremental process involving many stages of development.
-Students will progress through various at a pace appropriate for them.
+Students will progress through various levels at a pace appropriate for them.
 Each class level sets higher expectations and becomes more demanding both physically and intellectually.
 All levels aim to inspire students and help them experience the pleasure, pride and satisfaction of performing ballet.

-Classes are held weekly from September 10, 2018 to June 14, 2019 with the exception of holiday breaks shown on our School Calendar
+Classes are held weekly from September 14, 2020 to June 16, 2021 with the exception of holiday breaks shown on our School Calendar

-Wonderful Wednesday, Terrific Tuesday and Splendid Saturday
+Terrific Tuesday and Splendid Saturday

 These classes aim to capture and nurture the instinctive joy of movement and freedom of expression in a child centered environment that encourages exploration, independence and social interaction.
 Students will participate in developmentally appropriate activities that facilitate the acquisition of dance skills at a later age.